 Jane Munro, Keeper of Paintings, Drawings and Prints and the True to Nature exhibition team

 The project has revealed the potential of university museum-led digital programming to support teacher wellbeing and nurture creativity through the creation of a virtual community of practice.
 The mixture of subject matter and collections strengthened our offer and the online format was accessible to a wider range of teachers.
 Videos and resources were shared with other teachers and re-visited.
-As an action research project, these findings can be fed directly into our ongoing programme development at the University of Cambridge Museums.
+These findings have been fed directly back into our ongoing programme development.

 We shared some of our inital findings with other researchers and educators through a series of conference papers in 2021: